bufbuild-ru/docs/docs/protovalidate/schemas/standard-rules/index.md

 ### Map rules

 Protovalidate's `map` rules provide common `map` validation tasks.
-You can validate minimum or maximum numbers of key-value pairs and even express sets of rules applied to keys and values.In this example, each value in a map must meet a minimum and maximum length, and the map must have at least one key-value pair:
+You can validate minimum or maximum numbers of key-value pairs and even express sets of rules applied to keys and values.

+In this example, each value in a map must meet a minimum and maximum length, and the map must have at least one key-value pair:

 ::: info Map rule example